 Beulah Kingsolver, Executive Director, Dove House Advocacy Services.
 Bio coming soon.

-Kelly Liskeis First Federal's Executive Vice President and Chief Banking Officer.
-She is responsible for direction and management of commercial, mortgage and consumer lending, commercial and consumer deposit products, and non-deposit investments.
-Kelly advances the Foundation through her advanced knowledge of the community, from individuals to local businesses and non-profit organizations. she resides in Port Hadlock with her husband and children and is active in the community.
+Kelly Liske is First Federal's Executive Vice President and Chief Banking Officer.
+She is responsible for direction and management of commercial, mortgage, and consumer lending; commercial and consumer deposit products; and non-deposit investments.
+Kelly advances the Foundation through her deep knowledge of our region and its culture, from individuals to local businesses and nonprofit organizations.
+She resides in Port Hadlock with her husband and children and is active in the community.

 Lanny Turay has been in the healthcare system in pharmacy management for over 40 years.
 Prior to coming to Jefferson Healthcare as Director of Pharmacy in 2014, he worked as a Pharmacy Director at Ballard Community Hospital and Swedish Medical Center and served on the Ballard Foundation board for 9 years.
 Lanny greatly enjoys working and living in Port Townsend with his wife, Lisa.
 He is an avid sailor and is also involved in Port Townsend’s music community.

 Brian Vervynck began his career in healthcare in 1975 following his service as a commissioned officer in the U.S. Army.
 Brian began his college work at the University of Washington and graduated from Western Washington University.
 He also completed an executive graduate program from UCLA.
 Over the last forty-plus years, he has held a variety of senior management positions with leading and start-up companies in healthcare products and healthcare medical management.
 These organizations developed and operated wellness programs, case management programs, chronic condition management programs, and utilization review as well as predictive analytics.
 Brian has also served on a variety of healthcare and community related boards and committees.